Proxy Requests

 The proxyConfigs array contains objects that define a proxy configuration with the following properties:

-If you have lots of different proxy configurations, choose proxy paths that make it easy to recognize which APIs you’re using.
+Choose proxy paths that make it easy to recognize which APIs you’re using.

 To configure proxies for a Managed Runtime environment using our web-based admin tool, follow these steps:

-1. Log in to the Runtime Admin tool.
+1. Log in to the Runtime Admin.

 2. Click your project.